Josephine Skriver Showcases Cleavage In Sexy Black Swimsuit At The Ocean

 Josephine Skriver has been bringing the summery vibes to her Instagram feed with a few swimsuit pics lately, and in her newest share from today, she showed off her cleavage in a one-piece with a sexy cut.

-The stunning model posed at the ocean and stood with her left hand resting on her neck and her other hand by her sides.
-She looked down towards the ground with a hint of a smile on her face, and rocked an all-black outfit.
+The model posed at the ocean and stood with her left hand resting on her neck and her other hand by her sides.
+She looked down towards the ground with a hint of a smile on her face and rocked an all-black ensemble.

 Her one-piece had a classic cut with thin straps, a low neckline, and a leg cut that left her hips partially bare.
 She accessorized with several silver necklaces, one with a circular charm that called attention to her chest.
 She also sported a brimmed black hat with charms lining it, including a Christian cross and a heart.
-And although she didn’t tag the brand in the post, she revealed in the comments section that the one-piece was from Revolve.
+Although she didn’t tag the brand in the post, she revealed in the comments section that the one-piece was from Revolve.

 Behind her was a rocky area and the blue ocean waters popped in the shot.
 The skies were covered in a white haze, and the photo was taken with no direct sunlight.
-This meant that her pose left her face mostly in the shadows, making it difficult to discern her makeup application.
+This meant that her pose left her face mostly in the shadows.

 Even so, it was possible to note that she wore her hair down with pieces brushed in front of her right shoulder.

-The update has been available for a few hours, and it’s garnered over 89,300 likes so far.
-Her followers seemed to love the new share, and sent tons of compliments Josephine’s way.
+The update garnered more than 89,300 likes in the first few hours it was live.
+Her followers seemed to love the new share and sent tons of compliments Josephine’s way.

 “The hat is such a vibe!!!” gushed an admirer.